catalyst-cloud/catalystcloud-docs/source/first-instance.rst

 When an instance is created, OpenStack will pass an ssh key to the instance which can be used for shell access.
 By default, Ubuntu will install this key for the 'ubuntu' user.
-Other operating systems have different default users.
+Other operating systems have different default users, as listed here: :ref:`images`

 Tip: name you key using information like the username and host on which the ssh key was generated so that it is easy to identify later.